 Fifteen (15) non-instructional minutes per day.

-Not more than 350 minutes of instruction in any one day. reck this?
+Not more than 350 minutes of instruction in any one day.

 B. Employees shall not be required to “clock in” or “clock out” by hours.
 They shall indicate their presence for duty by initialing in the appropriate column of an attendance record sheet.